Happy Fall everyone! We have a number of screenings this November. You know the drill, take a peek and spread the word:

 Finally, I wanted to share some information about exciting recent A VILLAGE CALLED VERSAILLES screenings and upcoming events everywhere from Michigan to Mexico, California to Delaware.
 I just got back from presenting the film at the Imagem dos Povos festival in Belo Horizonte, Brazil, and our Associate Producer, Brittney Shepherd sent this note about her recent A VILLAGE CALLED VERSAILLES screenings in Vietnam!:

 Throughout the summer months, A VILLAGE CALLED VERSAILLES had the chance to screen in Hanoi as a part of the Hanoi Cinematheque’s series, Vietnam on Film.
 Appealing mostly to foregin tourists in Hanoi, the screenings compelled many to take the story of Versailles back to their home countries.
+And in late August, I screened the film at the Goethe Institute as a part of their educational screening series.
+A sold out screening to a local Vietnamese audience led to a compelling Q&A following the film.
+Catch A VILLAGE CALLED VERSAILLES in your area: PHILADELPHIA, PA:

 This screening is part of the Delaware State University’s College of Arts, Humanities and Social Sciences’ day and a half symposium titled “Five Years Later: Hurricane Katrina and Global Disasters in the 21st Century.”